-- · Walking forward/backward
+- Walking forward/backward

 - Turning

 - Walking towards a static target

-- · Quick stopping/starting and direction changes
+- Quick stopping/starting and direction changes

-The graph in figure 4 shows how the average fitness of the population changes over time.
+The left graph in figure 4 shows how the average fitness of the population changes over time.
 The graph suggests that the fitness is generally increasing in the first 25 generations.
-The graph in figure 5 shows the fitness of the fittest individual in the population over time, which is monotonically increasing.
-Reason for this is that the surviving group of each population, of which the fittest individual is part of, is not re-evaluated.
+The graph on the right of figure 4 shows the fitness of the fittest individual in the population over time, which is monotonically increasing.

+Reason for this is that the surviving group of each population, of which the fittest individual is part of, is not re-evaluated, as suggested by [3].